Old Catholic Church: Polish National Catholic schism from Utrecht

-Old Catholic Church of Slovakia
+Old Catholic Church of Slovakia within Utrecht

 The Old Catholic Church of Slovakia was accepted in 2000 as a member of the Union of Utrecht.
 As early as 2001 some issues arose concerning future consecration of Augustin Bacinsky as old-catholic bishop of Slovakia, and the matter was postponed.
-Old Catholic Church of Slovakia was expelled from the Union of Utrecht in 2004, because the episcopal administrator Augustin Bacinsky had been consecrated by an episcopus vagans.
+The Old Catholic Church of Slovakia was expelled from the Union of Utrecht in 2004, because the episcopal administrator Augustin Bacinsky had been consecrated by an episcopus vagans.